I feel that heavy, low-pressure dread hanging in the air — you know how it feels just before a storm breaks.

 PRISONER 1

-So… why are you in this horrible prison?
+So… why were you thrown into this horrible prison?

 PRISONER 2